mpnally/Terrifically-Simple-JSON/README.md

 them to have context.
 The first form is easier to understand and code to if you have the required context, and the second is more precise and correct and therefore can be reliably interpreted without additional context, so there is a trade-off.
-To understand what it is like to lack the required context, imagine both examples with all names and values in Chinese characters, unless you can read Chinese, in which case try Cryllic or Arabic.
+To understand what it is like to lack the required context, imagine both examples with all names and values in Chinese characters
+(unless you can actually read Chinese, in which case try Cryllic or Arabic).

 ## When `_id` is missing